Hariharan6052003/Skill-Navigator/README.md

 Trainer Sign-In & Batch Management: Trainers can sign in, select batches, and view details of students enrolled in the selected batch.
 Database Integration: Utilizes MySQL with XAMPP for database management, including tables for candidates, batches, and trainers.
 Technology Stack

 Java: Used for application logic and console-based user interface.
 MySQL: Backend database for storing candidate, trainer, and batch information.
 XAMPP: Local server environment for database management.

-Installation
+#Installation
 Clone the Repository:

-#bash
-Copy code:
 git clone https://github.com/Hariharan6052003/Skill-Navigator.git

-Set Up the Database:
+#Set Up the Database:
 Import the SQL schema into your MySQL database.
 Create the candidates, batch, and trainer tables as defined in the SQL scripts.